Become a planner or upgrade your credentials with a 100% online masters in urban planning.

 - Policy analysis and development

-Students in relevant programs may also have the opportunity to participate in fieldwork and internships, which can provide valuable hands-on experience in the field.
-In addition to their bachelor's degree, planners may also choose to pursue a master's degree.
-The postgraduate program can provide a more in-depth understanding of the discipline and may be required for some positions.
+Students may also participate in fieldwork and internships, providing valuable hands-on experience in the field.
+In addition to their bachelor's degree, planners may also choose to do a master's degree.
+The postgraduate program offers more in-depth understanding of the discipline and may be required for some positions.